Hon. Dr. Jean Augustine was appointed as the first Fairness Commissioner for Ontario in March 2007.

 She has been honoured by many organizations for her leadership and community involvement.
 In 2009 the Women’s Executive Network named her as one of Canada’s Most Powerful Women: Top 100 Awards winners.
 The Girls’ Leadership Academy of the Toronto District School Board bears her name.

-She was awarded the Luminary Award by the University of the West Indies in 2006, and has received honorary doctor of laws degrees from the Universities of Toronto, Guelph, McGill and York.
+She was awarded the Luminary Award by the University of the West Indies in 2006, and has received honorary Doctor of laws degrees from the Universities of Toronto, Guelph, McGill and York.

 In December 2009 she was appointed as a Member of the Order of Canada and in 2012 received the Queen’s Diamond Jubilee Medal.
 Hon.
 Dr. Jean Augustine was inducted into the WXN Top 100 Women in Canada Hall of Fame.